hectorMiranda/marcetuxstudios/_posts/2012-09-11-indexing-for-reporting-queries.md

 The discipline: read the actual execution plan, don't guess.
 The optimizer will tell you it wanted an index it didn't have.
 Believe it before you start adding hints.

+*Update: added the before/after as `examples/2012/sql/covering_index.sql` —
+turn on `SET STATISTICS IO` and watch the logical reads collapse.*